farmOS/field-kit/docs/index.md

 - Type: [`Array<RouteConfig>`](https://router.vuejs.org/api/#routes)

 The routes for your module.

-## Vue Custom Events
-### toggle-drawer
-- Payload: none
-- Available from: any root component or menubar.
-- Description: Opens the main menu drawer.

 ## Vuex mutations
 Mutations are always synchronous and do not have a return value.
 See the [Vuex docs on mutations](https://vuex.vuejs.org/guide/mutations.html) for more info.